How to Stop LED Lights from Flickering

 If you are installing a LED driver outdoors do not mount it in direct sunlight.
 This could cause the temperature inside the LED driver to increase beyond its maximum working temperature.
 This could potentially cause a failure that would not be covered by the manufacturer's warranty.

 Never submerge a LED driver in water.

-CONSTANT CURRENT LED DRIVERS
+AC Phase Cut Dimmable CONSTANT CURRENT LED DRIVERS

 If you would like assistance in selecting a suitable LED driver please do not hesitate to contact Power Supplies Australia.
-A member or our expert team will gladly answer any questions that you may have.
+A member of our expert team will gladly answer any questions that you may have.